In this article, you will learn What is Gear & How it works? Its Working, Applications, Types of gears, and Different Types of Gear Trains.

 Since it has curved teeth, they cause a thrusting force in the axial direction.
 The zero turning angle in a spiral bevel gear is called zero bevel gear.
 These gears are known for high-torque and high-speed applications and require little maintenance.

 #6 Screw Gear

 Screw gears are a pair of same-arm helical gears with a turning angle of 45° on a non-parallel shaft.
 Also known as crossed helical gears, they are mostly used in motion transmission between non-transfer shafts.

-Since the tooth contact is a single point, their load carrying capacity is low, and they are not suitable for large power transmission.
+Since the tooth contact is a single point, their load-carrying capacity is low, and they are not suitable for large power transmissions.
 These gears require lubrication when power is transmitted through sliding tooth surfaces.
 Screw gears are typically employed for offset shafts.